brayanio/gamer-engine/readme.md

   * An object within the scene.
   * Contains information like positioning.
   * Usually display images / animations.
+* prefab
+  * Serves as a factory for creating and instantiating sprites.
+  * Usually add behaviors to a sprite before returning the sprite.
+  * Used for loading images (animations) the scene / canvas will need to render sprites.
 * behavior
   * Adds functionality to a sprite (movement behavior, healthbar behavior, projectile behavior, ...etc).
 * ui